Why We Started ACID, and What Startups Should Look for in a PR Agency

 • Higher quality output stemming from the deep domain expertise of comms veterans

-Similarly, ACID’s model incentivises a culture of accountability, deep sustained work, and comms leadership, avoiding the forms of overwork or burnout typically seen in traditional agencies due to misaligned expectations from clients and the lack of experience in junior executives to manage their time and execute on an endless amount of work.
+Similarly, ACID’s model incentivises a culture of accountability, deep sustained work, and comms leadership, avoiding the forms of overwork or burnout typically seen in traditional agencies due to misaligned expectations from clients and the lack of experience in junior executives to execute on an endless amount of work.

 Red Flags to look out for in agencies